Reading Time: 4 minutes

 The Alliance is Your Compliance Advocate

-We understand new rules and requirements are not always clear cut, but we are your strongest advocate when it comes to price transparency.
-It’s our job to help your employees find the highest value care, and there are aspects of these rules that may aid us in these efforts if regulations are implemented correctly.
+We understand new rules and requirements are not always clear-cut.
+The Alliance is your strongest advocate when it comes to price transparency.
+We help your employees find high-value care, and properly implemented regulations can support these efforts.

 The Alliance also acknowledges its role in supporting our employer-members’ compliance with these federal transparency regulations.
-We have continued to educate and update all TPAs who administer our employer-member group health plans on the resources and tools we have developed.
+We continually educate and update TPAs managing our employer-member health plans on the tools and resources we’ve developed.
 We’re actively looking to coordinate our efforts where possible to ensure our employer-members are compliant with these regulations.

-As we approach the July 1, 2022, enforcement deadline for phase one, does your organization have a plan to support the Machine-readable file requirements of the transparency regulations?
-Have you connected with your TPA to ensure they are ready to support your compliance, or will you be using an entity other than your TPA to support this provision?
+With the July 1, 2022, deadline approaching, does your organization have a plan to meet transparency file requirements?
+Have you connected with your TPA to ensure they are ready to support your compliance?
+Will you be using an entity other than your TPA to support this provision?
 Have you considered hiring an ERISA attorney to help you with compliance, similar to what you may do for your retirement plan process?

-Let us know – our Transparency Team is willing and able to provide your TPA or designated partner the information they need to support your compliance.
+Let us know.
+Our Transparency Team can provide your TPA or designated partner with the information they need to support your compliance.

-More information about the Federal Transparency Regulations can be found here: CMS 9915-F
+You can find more information about the Federal Transparency Regulations here: CMS 9915-F

-To learn more about self insured health plans, check out our Smarter Self-Funded Health Plans page.
+To learn more about self-insured health plans, check out our Benefit Plan Design page.

 Tags: